raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

     ![](images/image5.png)

-- Now you need to repeat the process above for each of your sensors.
+- Now repeat the process above for each of your sensors.
 You may need to use the code you've already written to perform any required conversion.

 - To get started, write the code to take your atmospheric pressure reading, convert it from pascals to inches of mercury, and then turn it into a string called `pressure_in` rounded to two decimal places.